columnar-tech/duckdb-adbc-client/README.md

 ### Connection Pool Size

 Internally, the ADBC extension creates connections to perform SQL statements.
 To avoid repeatedly creating and destroying connections, each attached ADBC database maintains a connection pool.
 The pool is initially empty and grows as SQL statements create new connections, up to a default limit of 50.
 Once the pool is full, SQL statements create ephemeral connections, that are destroyed immediately after execution.

-To adjust the ADBC connection pool limit, you can set the `adbc_connection_pool_size` knob.
+To adjust the ADBC connection pool limit for each attached database, you can modify the value of `adbc_connection_pool_size`.

 ```sql
 D SET adbc_connection_pool_size = 100;